DiePaupi/DiePaupi/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Pauline (Paupi) and currently working on my PhD at TU Dortmund University's chair of enterprise computing.
+I'm Pauline and currently working on my PhD at TU Dortmund University's chair of enterprise computing.

+- 🎓 Bachelor and master in computer science
+- 🔭 Doing research in XAI

 <!-- ### My GitHub Stats